zentrum-lexikographie/dwdsmor/README.md

 generation:

-* `share/` contains XSLT stylesheets for extracting lexical entries in SMORLemma format form XML sources of DWDS articles.
+* `share/` contains XSLT stylesheets for extracting lexical entries in SMORLemma format from XML sources of DWDS articles.
 * `lexicon/dwds/` contains scripts for building DWDSmor lexica by means of the XSLT stylesheets in `share/` and DWDS sources in `lexicon/dwds/wb/`, which are not part of this repository.